kampersanda/xcdat/README.md

  Xcdat provides command line tools to build the dictionary and perform searches, which are inspired by [marisa-trie](https://github.com/s-yata/marisa-trie).
 All the tools will print the command line options by specifying the parameter `-h`.

+The tools employ the external libraries [cmd_line_parser](https://github.com/jermp/cmd_line_parser), [mm_file](https://github.com/jermp/mm_file), and [tinyformat](https://github.com/c42f/tinyformat), which are contained in the repository.

 ### `xcdat_build`

 It builds the trie dictionary from a given dataset consisting of keywords separated by newlines.
-The following command builds the trie dictionary from dataset `enwiki-titles.txt` and writes the dictionary into file `idx.bin`.
+The following command builds the trie dictionary from dataset `enwiki-titles.txt` and writes the dictionary into file `dic.bin`.

 ```
-$ xcdat_build enwiki-titles.txt idx.bin
+$ xcdat_build enwiki-titles.txt dic.bin
 Number of keys: 15955763
-Number of trie nodes: 36441058
+Number of trie nodes: 36439320
-Number of DA units: 36520704
+Number of DA units: 36515840
-Memory usage in bytes: 1.70618e+08
+Memory usage in bytes: 1.64104e+08
-Memory usage in MiB: 162.714
+Memory usage in MiB: 156.502
 ```

 ### `xcdat_lookup`